 Early Intervention Services (EIS)

 LCS' food pantry is primarily for LCS clients and available within 24 hours upon request in writing through an LCS employee.
-The food items that are purchased and/or donated from Food Share are for LCS clients only however, the agency does receive donations on Tuesdays, Wednesdays and Fridays from other sources and on those days that we do, we open those donated food items up to the public.
+The food items that are purchased and/or donated from Food Share are for LCS clients only however, the agency does receive donations on Thursdays from other sources which affords us the ability to open those food items up to the public.
 Our donations come from Aldi's, Price Rite and Walmart.
-On Fridays the agency will give out any donations it receives for that day.
-We take walk-in clients from 1:00-2:00 PM on Fridays (clients do not need a referral from an LCS employee) and if there are food items left we open it up to the public from 2:00 PM until we are out of donations.
 Currently, because the majority of our clients are persons of color, of diverse backgrounds (Latinos and African Americans) we would like to reach out and ask donors to provide food items (in kind donations) which include the following:

 Spanish cooking items for example: